HappycapyGuide

 Using AI During a Live Negotiation

-The setup: Happycapy's agent receives a live audio feed or typed notes from the negotiation.
-You brief it beforehand: your goals, your BATNA, the other party's likely interests, and the key sticking points.
-During the negotiation, you can ask it questions — "what's a reasonable concession on payment terms?" or "they just raised X objection — what are three ways to respond?" — and get answers in 5–10 seconds without breaking the conversation.
+The setup: brief Happycapy's agent with your goals, BATNA, the other party's likely interests, and the key sticking points.
+During the negotiation, ask it questions — "what's a reasonable concession on payment terms?" or "they just raised X objection — what are three ways to respond?" — and get answers in 5–10 seconds without breaking the conversation.

-This approach is not about replacing your judgment — it is about having a knowledgeable advisor in your ear who has read every document, knows the market data, and has no emotional stake in the outcome.
+This is not about replacing your judgment.
+It is about having a knowledgeable advisor who has read every document, knows the market data, and has no emotional stake in the outcome.

 Best AI Tools for Negotiation in 2026

-Claude Opus 4.6Contract review, strategy, long documentsNo real-time web access by defaultHappycapy Pro $17/mo
+Claude Opus 4.6Contract review, strategy, long documentsNo real-time web by defaultHappycapy Pro $17/mo

 Perplexity MaxMarket rate research, real-time comp dataLess capable at strategy drafting$20/mo